mariocpinto/0010_MOOC_Introduction_to_CS_and_Programming_Using_Python/Course_Notes.md

 ## Introduction to Computer Science and Programming Using Python: Course Notes

-These notes are intended to be a high level overview / quick refresher of the contents of the edX course [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-6).
+These notes are intended to be a high-level overview / quick refresher of the contents of the edX course [Introduction to Computer Science and Programming Using Python](https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-6).
 The accompanying book to this course is [Introduction to Computation and Programming Using Python](https://mitpress.mit.edu/index.php?q=books/introduction-computation-and-programming-using-python-0).